dgaydukov/cert-aws/files/sa.md

 Peering is non-transitive connection type (basically it's one-to-one).
 So if A has a peering with B, and B has a peering with C, A has no access to C, in order for them to access each other you have to create peering between them too
 It's good when you need to connect 2 or 3 vpc, but in case you have to connect 10 vpc, that means you would have to create `n*(n-1)/2` peering connection between each and every vpc.
 Good news is that peering can be cross-account and cross-region.
 Basic cloudformation example here `cloudformation/advanced-networking/vpc-peering.yml`
+If you want just to connect 2 services from 2 vpc without exposing all other services you should use PrivateLink.
 * transit vpc (2016) - a way to connect multiple vpc (form different regions) and your on-premises data center without creating hundreds of peering connections.
 Transit vpc is not aws service, it's just a concept or architecture how you should design such a transit vpc that would connect all other vpc with each other.
 The idea is to create one vpc with ec2 and IGW and install there some software from Cisco/Aviatrix (software is commercial, you buy ami with Cisco Cloud Services Router 1000V Series).